 Brush must be no longer than 4 feet in length and 4 inches in diameter.
 If you have a landscaper or tree surgeon cut down your brush, it is their responsibility to dispose of these items.
 The Township will not collect these items from your residence.
 Leaves must be in brown paper biodegradable bags.

-You may obtain these bags, (no more than 50 per resident) from the Recycling Yard during the Fall months only, during the dates specified in the recycling pamphlet.
+You may obtain these bags, (no more than 50 per resident) from the Recycling Yard from Sept.
+14 through Dec.
+4, 2021.
 You may also purchase similar or additional bags at many of your local home and garden centers in the area.
 You may also bring your brush and leaves to the Recycling Yard at any time during regular operating hours.

 Computers / Electronics / TVs

-Monmouth county residents may drop off electronics, computers and TVs at the recycling center.
-All TVs will be accepted.
+Monmouth County residents may drop off electronics, computers and TVs at the Monmouth County Reclamation Center at 6000 Asbury Ave., Tinton Falls.

 Corrugated cardboard is a, two dimensional piece of brown paper with a center core of wrinkles or folds that form alternating ridges and grooves.
 These boxes are to be broken down and tied into bundles weighing no more than 40 pounds.
 Cardboard must be free of all debris and contents.
 Brown bags may now be tied with your cardboard.